Extrality/AirfRANS/README.md

 # AirfRANS
 In this repository, you will find the different python scripts to train the available models on the AirfRANS dataset proposed at the NeurIPS 2022 Datasets and Benchmarks Track conference.
-You can find the paper submission [here](https://openreview.net/forum?id=Zp8YmiQ_bDC&referrer=%5Bthe%20profile%20of%20Florent%20Bonnet%5D(%2Fprofile%3Fid%3D~Florent_Bonnet1)).
+You can find the paper [here](https://openreview.net/forum?id=Zp8YmiQ_bDC&referrer=%5Bthe%20profile%20of%20Florent%20Bonnet%5D(%2Fprofile%3Fid%3D~Florent_Bonnet1)).

 ## Requirements
 * Python 3.9.12